-Activity between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as either "due to/from other funds" (i.e., the current portion of interfund loans) or "advances to/from other funds" (i.e., the noncurrent portion of interfund loans).
-All other outstanding balances between funds are reported as "due to/from other funds."
+Activity between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as either "due to/from other funds".
 Any residual balances outstanding between the governmental activities and business-type activities are reported in the government-wide financial statements as "internal balances."